Clinical Simulation

 Another reason why Clinical Simulation is especially useful in academic settings is that it affords instructors a clear picture of a learner’s ability and skill set.
 Within a protected environment in which learners can use to perfect their skills, instructors can use the simulation to address concerns and errors in real-time.
 Thus, Clinical Simulation is an effective way to provide accurate feedback and evaluation of all student abilities.

 HealthySimulation.com is dedicated to providing the latest Clinical Simulation news resources from around the world.
-To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Group!
+To follow along, sign up for our free medical simulation email newsletter, follow @HealthySim on Twitter and @HealthySim on Facebook, or join our HealthySim LinkedIn Page!

 Clinical Simulation Basics